 If you’ve been following me for very long, you will know that I like to experiment and make things from scratch.
 Scratch is always best.

 The same thing holds true for chorizo.
 You can learn to make your own Mexican chorizo from scratch with this quick and easy recipe.

 Spanish chorizo is different than Mexican chorizo.
-It’s usually smoked or preserved in some way.
+This is usually smoked or preserved in some way.
 It doesn’t require the same kind of cooking.

-It’s actually a lot like fully cooked kielbasa except for the different spices and herbs.
+Imagine a fully cooked kielbasa except for the different spices and herbs.
 You can slice it up and add it to your favorite recipes.

-Since Mexican chorizo has a delicious flavor and it’s ground very fine, you can make some great creamy dips.
+Mexican chorizo has a delicious flavor.
+It’s more fine than ground meat.
+It is perfect to make some great creamy dips.

 I couldn’t decide between these three so let’s talk about all of them!